baehyunsol/Sodigy/Compiler.md

 Like other compilers, Sodigy compiler goes through multiple steps to compile.

 1. Code
-  - It's a text file the programmer provides.
+  - It's text the programmer provides.
 There's no modification yet.
 2. `Token`
   - Raw texts is processed by `sodigy_lex` to become `Token`s.
   - It's a very simple representation.
 It distinguishes identifiers, punctuations, and literals.
 That's it.